reni-n11/Fancy-Barcodes-2022/README.md

 # Fancy-Barcodes-2022
-A Java applet I created based on exercises in my Java course at Software University, used to scan the validity of a barcode format using regular expressions.
+A Java applet I created based on an exercise in my Java course at Software University, used to scan the validity of a barcode format using regular expressions.

 #Features
 1. The user inputs the number of barcodes to be checked.